 '''

-See also: top

-Example:

 {{ logo | left(5) }}

 '''

-23.6 Matplotlib and Plotly Plots
+24.6 Matplotlib and Plotly Plots

 For a general introduction on how to handle Matplotlib and Plotly, see also: Matplotlib & Plotly Charts.
 There, you'll also find the prerequisites to be able to export Plotly charts as pictures.